Hugovs2000/React-Project/README.md

 - Search Functionality:
 Easily search for manga, manhwa, or manhua titles by title, genre, and status.
 Sort it to your liking.

+- PWA:
+The web app can be downloaded onto your device for you to use any time, any place.

 ## Technologies Used
 - React - JavaScript library for building user interfaces.